 Much can be done at Scholars' Hall Private School in terms of intervention strategies, support, and programs.
-Scholars' Hall has a built in educational support program where students with IEPs can get additional support in their education.
+Scholars' Hall has a built in educational support program where students with Individual Education Programs (or IEPs) can get additional support in the classroom and beyond.
 These supports take place at a time that is convenient for the student and their family (before school, during work periods, at lunch, or after school).
 All teachers working with the supportive environment have years of experience working with children with exceptionalities.
+IEPs are developed in the fall of each year.
+A number of factors contribute to the creation of an IEP - student, parent, and teacher feedback, psychological assessments, recommendations by psychologists/therapists, and the use of the Woodcock-Johnson standardized normed Academic Assessments.
+All of these help the principal and the staff create a program that is unique to the student.